 Additional Resources from The Private Practice Startup

 At The Private Practice Startup, we’re committed to offering the tools and support you need to ensure your private practice flourishes.
-Along with our essential private practice paperwork, we provide supervision forms tailored for mental health professionals, a comprehensive Private Practice Marketing E-Course to help you grow your client base, and personalized coaching sessions with Kim Grocher, PhD, LCSW, to help you reach your professional milestones.
+Along with our essential private practice paperwork, we provide supervision forms tailored for mental health professionals, and a comprehensive Private Practice Marketing E-Course to help you grow your client base.
 Don’t forget to check out our Private Practice Startup Podcast, featuring interviews with leading industry experts, successful therapists, and entrepreneurs to inspire and guide you at every stage of your journey.
 Whether you’re in Texas, California, New York, Florida, or anywhere else in the U.S., we’re here to support your success.